-Our Trans-Mongolian adventure takes us into Mongolia and a 3 night stay in its capital, Ulaan Baatar.
-Mongolia, once the very centre of an enormous empire led by Genghis Khan, is a country of beautiful landscapes and nomadic people, rich in culture and history.
-Mongolia is famous for its endless green Steppes, grazing livestock and white, nomadic Gers (Yurts) dotted all across the countryside.
+Our Trans-Mongolian adventure takes us into Mongolia and a 3-night stay in its capital, Ulaan Baatar.
+Mongolia, once the very center of an enormous empire led by Genghis Khan, is a country of beautiful landscapes and nomadic people, rich in culture and history.
+Mongolia is famous for its endless green Steppes, grazing livestock, and white, nomadic Gers (Yurts) dotted all across the countryside.

 Day 11: Naadam Festival

-On the first day of the Naadam Festival, we observe the elaborate opening ceremony which consists of local dancers, athletes, horse riders and musicians, before travelling outside Ulaan Baatar to watch the national horse race.
+On the first day of the Naadam Festival, we observe the elaborate opening ceremony, which consists of local dancers, athletes, horse riders, and musicians, before traveling outside Ulaan Baatar to watch the national horse race.
 The competitors in the riding events are all children between five and twelve, many of whom have been in the saddle since the age of one.
-As they race along the plains for 20 kilometers, thousands of spectators line the remote track to watch up to 1,000 horses with children sitting confidently astride their small but sturdy Mongolian steed.
+As they race along the plains for 20 kilometers, thousands of spectators line the remote track to watch up to 1,000 horses with children sitting confidently astride their small but sturdy Mongolian steeds.
 It is claimed such equestrian skills won Genghis Khan an empire that stretched from the Sea of Japan all the way to Europe.

 In the evening we will enjoy a performance of traditional Mongolian throat singing and contortionists.

 Day 12: Naadam Festival

 This is a unique opportunity to be among the few non-Mongolians to experience the spectacular, but little known, Naadam Festival and soak up the exciting atmosphere of this national holiday.
 Once a religious ceremony, the festival now formally commemorates the 1921 revolution when Mongolia declared itself a free country.
 In recent times, women have been allowed to enter and they now compete in two of the three events: horse racing and archery.